thebracket/ArdanLabs_RustInYourEnterprise/README.md

 **Project** | **Description**
 --- | ---
 [A Python Service](./mymath/) | A simple Python service that exports a Python-friendly function.
 The included Python script imports the function and executes it.
+[Rust from Go](./rustgo/) | A simple Go service that calls a Rust library.
+The included Go script imports the library and executes it.